 This is likely to be different for each organisation, because it depends on the scope of your data and how aligned it already is with NZRIS requirements.
 Generally speaking, we expect it would take anywhere from six to 18 months.

-If my research organisation has its systems and processes in place to join NZRIS, can it start earlier than 2021?
+If my research organisation has its systems and processes in place to join NZRIS, can it start earlier?

 This may be possible and we’ll work with you to consider how this can happen.

 Understanding NZRIS data requirements

 What data will be collected by NZRIS and who provides it?

-Data in NZRIS will be about research funding and research activity.
+Ultimately data in NZRIS will include information about research funding and research activity.
 The data is provided by organisations that fund and undertake research.
 Research funders provide data about funding and other non-monetary resources for research, and are known as “Asset Pool Managers”.
 Research organisations provide data about research activity and projects and are known as “Research, Science & Innovation Managers” or “RS&I Managers”.
-To start with, NZRIS will only hold data about publically-funded research and resources.
-Some research organisations may also administer funds and be “Asset Pool Managers” as well.
+In Phases 1 and 2 NZRIS will hold only funding related data.
+Data about research activity won't be submitted until Phase 3.

-Full details of the data that could be in NZRIS are in the NZRIS data specifications.
+Full details of the data that could be in NZRIS can be found here:

 What about devolved funding – for instance, what happens when an Asset Pool Manager (Organisation 1) distributes resources/funds to an RS&I Manager (Organisation 2), and some or all of those funds are then passed on (“devolved”) to another RS&I Manager (Organisation 3)?

 This is a common occurrence in the research sector, when one RS&I Manager acts as the lead but brings in services from other RS&I Managers.
 This scenario would however only take place from Phase 3 when RS&I Managers join NZRIS.

-In the example used in the question above, Organisation 1 would only provide asset pool data, Organisation 2 would provide both asset pool and RS&I data, and Organisation 3 would only provide RS&I data, either to NZRIS directly or to Organisation 2, depending on what reporting requirements the funder put in place.
+However, in the example used in the question above, Organisation 1 would only provide asset pool (fund) data, Organisation 2 would provide both asset pool (fund) and RS&I data, and Organisation 3 would only provide RS&I data, either to NZRIS directly or to Organisation 2, depending on what reporting requirements the funder put in place.
 This type of scenario would be worked through in more detail as we get nearer to Phase 3.